 The following diagram represents the contents of a node agent on a single host that has instances of three Java ES product components.
-It also shows how the instrumentation is instantiated in the node agent to expose values provided by the product components.
+The diagram shows how the instrumentation is instantiated in the node agent to expose values provided by the product components.

-FIGURE 1-1 Diagram of a Node Agent
+FIGURE 1-1 Contents of a Node Agent

 The node agent is implemented as a module loaded into the Common Agent Container, which is itself a Java Virtual Machine.
-The implementation of the node agent is based on the Java Management Extensions (JMX), the standard Java extension for monitoring and remote management.
-Any JMX-enabled monitoring application that understands CMM can access the monitored objects in the node agent.
-Using JMX functionality, the node agent can also expose certain monitored objects through the Simple Network Monitoring Protocol (SNMP).
+The implementation of the node agent is based on the Java Management Extensions ( $JMX^{TM}$ ), the standard Java extension for monitoring and remote management.
+Any JMX manager application that understands CMM can access the monitored objects in the node agent.
+Using the JMX API, the node agent can also expose certain monitored objects through the Simple Network Monitoring Protocol (SNMP).